Here are lots of hands-on and interactive techniques I have used in childbirth classes. Feel free to use any of them that work for you!

 Activities for Labor & Birth Topics

-- Signs of Labor: print these cards.
+- Signs of Labor cards: print these cards.
 Divide the white board into three sections, label them ‘maybe’, ‘probably’ and ‘definitely.’
 Hand one card to each student, and place it on the board, depending on how likely they think this is real labor.
 Then discuss.
 (I sometimes have the partners do this activity while the moms-to-be watch.
 The moms often think partners know nothing – this is a chance to prove them wrong.)

 - Labor Words: print copies for each student.
 Have them circle 4 or 5 words that they think describe labor.
 Then ask: what did you circle?
 If your labor felt that way for you, what support would you need?

 - Where are you in labor?
 This activity can be used to review the stages of labor.
-Ask a student to read a card, and guess what stage of labor they’re in, and think about what would be useful to do at this time.
+Ask a student to read a scenario card, and guess what stage of labor they’re in, and think about what would be useful to do at this time.

 - Labor scenarios rehearsal: Print the document.
 Put the posters (page 3 – 6) up on the wall.
 Give each student one card describing a moment in labor.
 Have them read it out loud, then pick two comfort techniques that might help (from the breathing, comfort measures and positions posters) and then the whole class practices those techniques.